MS Access As A Dev Tool

 Your Access developer near me has some great info for you about using Access efficiently.

-Adding Fields to Your Query You’re now ready to select the fields you want to include in the query.
+You're now ready to select the fields you want to include in the query.
 The query shown in Figure 4.3 is based on the tblClients table and the tblProjects table included in the CHAP4.ACCDB database on the sample code CD-ROM.
 Notice that the query window is divided into two sections.
-The top half of the window shows the tables or queries that underlie the query you’re designing; the bottom half shows any fields that will be included in the query output.
-You can add a field to the query design grid on the bottom half of the query window in several ways: .
-Double-click the name of the field you want to add. .
-Click and drag a single field from the table in the top half of the query window to the query design grid below. .
-Select multiple fields at the same time by using your Shift key (for a contiguous range of fields) or your Ctrl key (for a noncontiguous range).
-You can double-click the title bar of the field list to select all fields and then click and drag any one of the selected fields to the query design grid.
+The top half of the window shows the tables or queries that underlie the query you're designing; the bottom half shows any fields that will be included in the query output.
+You can add a field to the query design grid on the bottom half of the query window in several ways:

 Create a database based on the Northwind 2007 template database that comes with Access (see Figure 4.4).
 If you want to prevent the Startup form from appearing, hold down your Shift key as you click the Create button and until the database opens.
 Click to select the Create tab.
 Select Query Design from the Other group.
 The Show Table dialog box appears.
 Add the Customers table to the query and close the Show Table dialog.